Local Ice Rinks in the Copper Country

 Houghton County Arena 2005 |

-The Portage Lake Pro team played Pittsburgh teams in the Duquesne Gardens Arena in Pittsburgh.
+The Portage Lake Pro team played Pittsburgh teams in the Duquesne Gardens Arena in Pittsburgh, the first artificial ice rink.

 Of course there was outdoor skating around the Copper Country for people of all ages: